blue-triangle-tech/btt-swift-sdk/README.md

 }
 ```

+#### Privacy Manifest Note:

 **It is app developers responsibility to ensure privacy nutrition labels are according to usage of BlueTriangle SDK in your app.
 For instance if your app uses revenue tracking(Timers cartValue) its app developers responsibility to mention Purchase History in there apps privacy manifest data usage.
-For more detail see privacy manifest chapter bellow**
+For more detail see [privacy manifest chapter](### Privacy Manifest).
+ bellow**

 ### Timers